 The Church Officers collect the following data:

-- Contact information for Church Members;
+- Contact information for Church Members and other attendees;

 - Personal information concerning Church Members, such as pastoral needs and medical issues (particularly points for prayer);